jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 What about a scoped service who relies on a transitive service?

 In practice it'll work.
-But, for the same reasons as using a transitive services inside a singleton, it may no behave as you expect.
+But, for the same reasons as using a transitive service inside a singleton, it may not behave as you expect.

 The transitive service that is used by the scoped service will live as long as the scoped service.

-Just be sure that makes sense within you use-case.
+Just be sure that makes sense within your use-case.

-## Dependency Injection For Libraries
+## Dependency Injection For Library Authors

 As library authors we sometimes want to provide native-like tools.
-For example, with [Coravel](https://github.com/jamesmh/coravel) - I wanted to make the library integrate seamlessly with the .NET Core DI system.
+For example, with [Coravel](https://github.com/jamesmh/coravel) I wanted to make the library integrate seamlessly with the .NET Core DI system.

 How do we do that?